Royal Voluntary Service

-- Clubs and centres - safe, warm and welcoming spaces where older people can get together to enjoy a meal, take part in activities and enjoy regular contact.
+- Social groups and centres.
+Safe, warm and welcoming spaces where people can get together to enjoy a meal, take part in activities and enjoy regular social contact.